Flipping: Bubbles

 In 2020, the emphasis on house flipping shifted to the Midwest, where Greater Cleveland became one of the most lucrative places in the country to own rentals and flip homes.
 A typical project in the area, as in other areas in the Great Lakes region, pays back twice the cost of the purchased structure.
 Investors from California have been steered by advisors from the Sun Belt to northeastern Ohio.
 In 2019, the median flip home was bought for $60,000 and sold for $124,000.
 100% margins were also endemic to Akron, Ohio; Pittsburgh; and South Bend, Indiana.

+Within Europe, as a growing incentive for real estate firms, property owners or people wanting to turn in a profit, house flipping has grown within the past few years.

+In less regulated markets or countries, as a predatory tactic, real estate firms can send several offers of buying apartments, aimed specifically to receive low prices – posing as privates – to later turn in a heavy profit.

+To increase profit, flippers will also sometimes buy larger properties, ones that are not sought after typically, under lower prices due to special circumstances, such as debt, problematic neighbours, or bug infestations, or while posing as a struggling relationship or a single mother, towards exploitable groups, such as the elderly – properties that are largely perceived as on the second-hand market, not rarely even separating them into several apartments, to collect greater rent from just one or two properties.
+Critics of flipping also criticize rehabiliations of quickly bought apartments – as bought apartments are often larger and older – to then be heavily redesigned in a more expensive, minimalist appearance – in a motive to increase profit, similar to gentrification.
+Sometimes, renovations are also made in a hurried manner, in an aim to score quick profits as fast as possible.

 Property values

 After a renovation, the house will be in better condition, last longer, and be sold at a higher price, thus increasing its property tax assessed value, plus increased sales for goods and services related to property improvement and the related increase in sales taxes.

-Neighbors can also benefit by having more attractive homes in the neighborhood, thereby increasing the value of their own homes.
+The owners of neighboring homes can also benefit by having more attractive homes in the neighborhood, thereby increasing the value of their own homes.

+Increasing the value of a house through flipping does not guarantee a profit to the investor, however.
+Market conditions in certain real estate markets can be extremely volatile.
+The result is that sometimes, despite an investors best efforts, a flip may produce minimal or no profit.
+Flipping is a speculative investment, much like day trading, and should be treated with the same caution.